FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation: Effect of Hierarchical Staging in HTA

-To directly evaluate the benefit of the hierarchical design in HFQ-Former, we compare three variants using only Stage 1, Stage 1–2, and the full Stage 1–2–3.
-Table~\ref{tab:stage_ablation} shows that performance consistently improves as more hierarchical stages are included, demonstrating that progressive temporal abstraction is essential for long-form speech processing.
+To directly evaluate the benefit of the hierarchical design in HTA, we compare three structural variants: utilizing only Stage 1 (w/o Stage 2/3), utilizing Stages 1 and 2 (w/o Stage 3), and the full hierarchical pipeline (HTA).

+As shown in Table~\ref{tab:stage_ablation}, performance consistently improves across all metrics as more downsampling stages are incorporated.
+While the foundational speech recognition capability (LS-clean WER) shows a steady reduction from 2.23 to 2.09, the most substantial enhancements are observed in long-form and reasoning-intensive tasks.
+Specifically, advancing from a single-stage to the full three-stage hierarchy significantly boosts the SSUM score (SDS-PART6-Speech) from 4.12 to 5.40 and increases the SQQA accuracy (KorQuAD-Speech) by an absolute 8.2\% (from 56.7\% to 64.9\%).
+These empirical results explicitly demonstrate that progressive temporal abstraction is essential for effectively capturing the global semantic context required in long-form speech processing.